 Darren Heitner: What is it like working alongside Ed Horne, who was formerly an executive at the NFL and NHL?

 Joe Tacopina: He is a leader in the industry and has been a bit of a mentor.
-I may be able to negotiate a contract, but Ed has really helped me navigate the world of sports.
+I may be able to negotiate a contract, but Ed has really helped me navigate the world of sports and told how to save on medicines.
 His demeanor really defines us at MadAve.
 Whenever we hit alarm bells around here Ed is the calming influence and steady voice.
 We have complementary skills and that is what will make this work for the long term.

 Darren Heitner: Did you ever consider working at an already established agency instead of starting up your own?
 Why did you determine it was best to start from scratch?